 RED HOOK THEN TO NOW: marsh, mill pond, port, derelict, renewal

 December 12, 1992 is widely deemed to be Red Hook’s nadir when the beloved Principal of PS15 elementary school Patrick Daly is shot and killed by drug dealer crossfire in broad daylight.
 Civic betterment groups swing into action, and the neighborhood rebound begins.

-The large waterfront parcels sold by the Port Authority (above) slowly come to life for varied uses (maritime, retail, mixed use of commercial, industrial and public access), and the effects of the increased activity, and safer waterfront, ripple inland.
+The large waterfront parcels sold by the Port Authority slowly come to life for varied uses (maritime, retail, mixed use of commercial, industrial and public access), and the effects of the increased activity, and safer waterfront, ripple inland.

 The urban pioneers and small scale manufacturers continue coming, so that by the early 2000's, the media rebrands Red Hook from "no-go zone" to "destination."
 Red Hook becomes the poster child of artisanal, design-build, New Brooklyn by the sea.

-The 2002 approval of a Fairway Market for a waterfront warehouse sets off a real estate boom.
 In 2004, a zoning change clears the way for IKEA to create a store on the old Todd Shipyard, and IKEA closes on the shipyard in 2005.
 (In the last days of the shipyard, PortSide tapes several oral histories about the shipyard on site).

 The pandemic and last mile facilities

-The pandemic leads to a boom in internet shopping.
-During the Obama administration a federal economic development policy "Opportunity Zones" is developed to encourage investment in economically depressed areas.
-These two things converge and lead to the construction of very large last-mile facilities in Red Hook which as the large, abandoned, warehoused properties described above, the proximity to internet shoppers in Brownstone Brooklyn and in lower Manhattan via the tunnel.
-UPS buys the huge Lidgerwood site next to Valentino Park and demolished that beloved, historic complex in 2019.
+These two things converge and lead to the construction of very large last-mile facilities in Red Hook which has large, abandoned, warehoused properties described above, the proximity to internet shoppers in Brownstone Brooklyn and in lower Manhattan via the tunnel.
+UPS buys the huge Lidgerwood site next to Valentino Park and demolishes that beloved, historic complex in 2019.
 Investors build last mile facilities on spec.
 The former sugar refinery becomes an Amazon last mile facility during the pandemic, and two years later, another Amazon one opens on the other side of IKEA.
 Earlier, Amazon Fresh started operating out of a new building a block inland at Bay Street and Columbia Street.
 The former Bushey site, where our tanker MARY A. WHALEN started her working life, is being developed by RXR, also on spec, as one of the largest last mile facilities on the east coast.

+RED HOOK THEN TO NOW: marsh, mill pond, port, derelict, renewal